r-spatialecology/shar/README.md

 ```

 **shar** comes with build-in example data sets. `species_a` and
-`species_b` are examplary location of species, e.g. trees, as
+`species_b` are exemplary location of species, e.g. trees, as
 `ppp`-objects from the `spatstat` package. `landscape` contains
-examplary continious environmental data.
+examplary continuous environmental data.
 However, all methods depend on
 discrete data.
 Therefore we need to classify the data first.

 ``` r